revolt-randy/Global-Subsurf/README.md

 ## Installation:

-From blender's Edit->Preferences menu, in the Add-ons tab, left-click the 'Install...' button and use the file browser to select the .zip or .py add-on file.
+From blender's Edit->Preferences menu, in the Add-ons tab, left-click the 'Install...' button and use the file browser to select the .zip file downloaded from the green Code button.

 Now the add-on will be installed, however not automatically enabled.
 The search field will be set to the add-on’s name (to avoid having to look for it), Enable the add-on by checking the enable checkbox.